 Capital assets purchased or acquired with an original cost of \$5,000 or more are reported at historical cost or estimated historical cost.
-Contributed assets are reported at fair market value as of the date of donation.
+Donated capital assets, donated works of art and similar items, and capital assets received in a service concession arrangement are reported at acquisition.
 Additions, improvements, and other capital outlays that significantly extend the useful life of an asset are capitalized.
 Other costs incurred for repairs and maintenance are expensed as incurred.
 Depreciation on governmental activities assets and business-type activities assets is provided on the straight-line, half-year basis over the following estimated useful lives:

-Buildings and Improvements 20-50 years
+Buildings and Improvements

+20-50 years

-Furniture, Equipment, and Transportation Equipment 5 - 35 years
+Furniture, Software, Equipment, and Transportation Equipment

+5 - 35 years

-Sewer and Water Systems 50 years
+Sew er and Water Systems

+50 years